 FAQ

-How can I identify if the blood is fresh or digested?
+What are the ways of determining whether the blood is fresh or digested?

 What symptoms should I look for alongside bloody stools?